 The quiet simplicity of Marilynne Robinson’s Gilead is charming.
-For what the novel lacks in plot, it makes up for in the power of its somber reflections.
-In essence, it is the fictional autobiography of Reverend John Ames of the small town of Gilead, Iowa -a fictional town named for the Biblical place meaning “hill of testimony” (Genesis 31:21) and based on Tabor, Iowa, according to Robinson.
-Reverend Ames is the local Congregationalist pastor, like his father before him.
-In his seventies, he is aware of his pending death due to a heart condition, and he hopes to leave lasting memories behind for his seven year-old son.
+For what the novel lacks in plot, it makes up for in style.
+The form of Gilead is a series of somber reflections.
+In essence, it is the fictional autobiography of Reverend John Ames who hails from small town Iowa (the fictional town is called “Gilead” named after the Biblical locale meaning “hill of testimony” taken from Genesis 31:21).
+The town of Gilead is based on Tabor, Iowa – a small community located at the southwestern edge of the state.
+Reverend Ames is the local Congregationalist pastor like his father before him.
+Now in his seventies, Ames is aware of his impending death due to a prolonged heart condition, and he hopes to leave behind lasting memories for his seven year-old son.

-It takes place in 1956, though his reflections wander to the rumors of his eccentric grandfather, images of the civil war, and the small changes that have come to the town of Gilead.
-The novel rolls along like the endless Midwest fields.
-In many ways the silence plays a significant part in the story.
-Robinson invites the reader to consider stillness: the sun through a window, flowers in bloom in a garden, the dust that falls off a bible in church.
-John Calvin and his Institutes of the Christian Religion both play an important role in the novel, as Gilead has been called a defense of American Calvinism which has lately been perverted by political factions.
+The novel takes place in 1956, though Ames’s reflections wander much earlier to the rumors of his eccentric grandfather, images of the civil war, and small changes that have come to the town of Gilead.
+The novel rolls along like the expansive fields surrounding Gilead.
+In many ways the openness in the novel plays a significant role in the story.
+Marilynne Robinson invites the reader to consider stillness: the sun through a window, flowers in bloom, a patiently growing garden, the dust that falls off a bible in church.
+John Calvin and his Institutes of the Christian Religion looms large throughout the novel.
+Indeed Gilead has sometimes been called a defense of American Calvinism which has been lately perverted by political discord.
 The novel was listed as one of President Obama’s favorite books.

-If a plot is to be found, it occurs between Boughton and Ames, both friendly pastors.
-However Boughton’s son, young Jack Boughton, earlier abandoned the town and had a child out of wedlock who died in poverty.
-When he finally returns to Gilead, Ames is skeptical of young Boughton’s intentions and friendship with Ames’s young wife (Lila, his second wife) and daughter.
+If a plot is to be found in Gilead, it occurs between Reverend Boughton and Reverend Ames, both friendly pastors.
+Boughton’s son, young John “Jack” Boughton, returns to Giilead after abandoning the town years ago only to sire a child out of wedlock who died in poverty.
+When Jack Boughton finally returns to Gilead, Ames is skeptical of his true intention and friendship with Ames’s young wife (Lila – Ames’s second wife) and also his daughter.
 The novel ends in Ames’s forgiveness of and apology to Boughton.
-Ames writes: “I’ll pray and then I’ll sleep”.
-The conclusion completes the picture of a pious preacher living in the slow pace of Midwestern life, unglamorized and susceptible to the same struggles of the nation and its citizens.
+Ames closes his final letter: “I’ll pray and then I’ll sleep.”
+The conclusion completes the picture of a pious preacher living a slow-paced Midwestern life, unglamorized, and susceptible to the same struggles of the nation and its citizens.